rancher/docs/content/rancher/v2.6/en/admin-settings/rke-templates/_index.md

 # Standardizing Hardware

 RKE templates are designed to standardize Kubernetes and Rancher settings.
-If you want to standardize your infrastructure as well, you use RKE templates [in conjunction with other tools]({{<baseurl>}}/rancher/v2.6/en/admin-settings/rke-templates/rke-templates-and-hardware).
+If you want to standardize your infrastructure as well, one option is to use RKE templates [in conjunction with other tools]({{<baseurl>}}/rancher/v2.6/en/admin-settings/rke-templates/rke-templates-and-hardware).

+Another option is to use [cluster templates,](../../cluster-templates) which include node pool configuration options, but don't provide configuration enforcement.
+For details on the differences between cluster templates and RKE templates, see [this page.](../../cluster-templates/template-differences)

 # YAML Customization